arangodb/docs-hugo/site/content/3.13/operations/installation/docker.md

 docker inspect --format '{{ .NetworkSettings.IPAddress }}' arangodb-instance
 ```

+## Initialize the server language

+When using Docker, you need to specify the language you want to initialize the
+server to on the first run in one of the following ways:

+- Set the environment variable `LANG` to a locale in the `docker run` command,
+  e.g. `-e LANG=sv` for a Swedish locale.

+- Use an `arangod.conf` configuration file that sets a language and mount it
+  into the container.
+For example, create a configuration file on your
+  host system in which you set `icu-language = sv` at the top (before any
+  `[section]`) and then mount the file over the default configuration file like
+  `docker run -v /your-host-path/arangod.conf:/etc/arangodb3/arangod.conf ...`.

+Note that you cannot set the language using only a startup option on the
+command-line, like `docker run ... arangodb --icu-language sv`.

+If you don't specify a language explicitly, the default is `en_US` up to
+ArangoDB v3.11 and `en_US_POSIX` from ArangoDB v3.12 onward.

 ## Using the instance

 To use the running instance from an application, link the container: